ultravideo/uvgRTP/docs/README.md

 * RCC_UDP_RCV_BUF_SIZE: You can try increasing this to 40 or 80 MB if it helps receiving frames
 * RCC_UDP_SND_BUF_SIZE_ You can try increasing this to 40 or 80 MB if it helps sending frames
 * RCC_RING_BUFFER_SIZE: You can try increasing this to 40 or 80 MB if it helps receiving frames
-* RCE_FRAGMENT_PACING, RCC_FPS_ENUMERATOR and RCC_FPS_DENOMINATOR: You can try RCE_FRAGMENT_PACING to make sender pace the sending of framents so receiver has easier time receiving them.
+* RCE_PACE_FRAGMENT_SENDING, RCC_FPS_ENUMERATOR and RCC_FPS_DENOMINATOR: You can try RCE_PACE_FRAGMENT_SENDING to make sender pace the sending of framents so receiver has easier time receiving them.
 Use RCC_FPS_ENUMERATOR and RCC_FPS_DENOMINATOR to set your fps

 None of these parameters will however help if you are sending more data than the receiver can process, they only help when dealing with burst of (usually fragmented) RTP traffic.